Are lettuce microgreens a thing?

 I planted 1010 trays of Bronze Mignonette lettuce with the following densities.

 1-gram, 2-grams, 4-grams, 7-grams, and 10-grams.
 Grew them side-by-side (except the 1-gram as I didn’t have room under the light for five additional trays).

-Basically by dividing the cost of seed and soil by the ounces of lettuce yielded from that tray.
+Basically, divide the cost of seed and soil by the ounces of lettuce yielded from that tray.

 Buy Lettuce Seed